 The Proposal should be organized into the following sections:

 a) Identification of the individual(s) authorized to conduct negotiations on behalf of the offeror (include individual’s name, address, phone number, and email).

 b) Legal Entity – A statement indicating that the offeror is an individual, partnership, corporation, or other legal entity.
 Please include a statement identifying the legal entity that will hold the easement, if different from the offeror.
 If the offeror is not an individual, the Proposal must state:

 1) Date, the offeror, incorporated, organized, or was created;

 2) Place where offeror incorporated, organized, or was created;

 3) The offeror’s principal place of business;

-4) Names of all the offeror’s parent, affiliate, and subsidiary organizations.
+4) Names of all the offeror’s parent, affiliate, and subsidiary organizations, if any; and

 c) The Executive Summary (cover page, etc.) shall condense and highlight the contents of the Proposal in such a way as to provide a broad but clear and understandable summary of the entire Proposal (excluding any cost information).

 d) Completed and signed copy of any certifications, attachments, and data questionnaires, as required.